 Rockville Assault Lawyer

 An assault in Maryland is any un-consented touching of another person.
 It’s broken down in to two different categories.
 There is simple assault, or misdemeanor assault, and there’s felony assault, which is assault that might be with a deadly weapon or with a threat of force that would cause serious physical injury or death to another party.
-If you are accused consult with a criminal attorney in Rockville today to discuss your case.
+If you are accused consult with a criminal attorney today to discuss your case.

 How a Rockville Assault Lawyer Can Help